Hexworks/zircon/README.md

 You can check out more examples [here](https://github.com/Hexworks/zircon/blob/master/src/testRendering/java/org/codetome/zircon/examples)

-## How Zircon works

-Terminal emulation means that when you use this library you don't write to a real terminal but to a virtual one.
-This makes a lot of extras possible compared to a real terminal like being able to use mouse events and put characters at arbitrary locations. *Note that* currently Zircon only supports a Swing-based virtual terminal.

-### The Terminal interface

-Zircon gives you a rather low-level [Terminal] interface which lets you put characters on the screen with [Modifier]s applied (like `BOLD` or `BLINK`) by using `putCharacter(Character char)` and `enableModifier(Modifier modifier)` respectively.
-You can also set background and foreground colors.

-A [Terminal] is also an [InputProvider] which means that you can listen to user input from a [Terminal] by using `pollInput()` or `readInput`.
-An [Input] can be either a `KeyStroke` (a key press on the keyboard) or a `MouseAction` (click, press, move, etc).

-### Text graphics

-You can create [TextGraphics] objects by calling `newTextGraphics()` on a [Terminal] instance.
-A [TextGraphics] is basically a group of title characters which form a quasi-graphical object (like a panel or a simple rectangle).
-A [TextGraphics] object is always backed by a [Terminal].
-Drawing operations like `createLine(TerminalPosition fromPoint, TerminalPosition toPoint, Char character)` will result in them displayed on your screen.
-A [TextImage] on an other hand is an in-memory group of characters.
-You can create one by hand using the [BasicTextImage] class.
-[TextImage]s are basically blueprints for [TextGraphics] objects.
-If you want to use draw operations on a [TextImage] you can call `newTextGraphics()` on one and you will be presented by a [TextGraphics] object which is backed by the in-memory [TextImage].
-When you are done drawing use `drawImage(TerminalPosition topLeft, TextImageimage)` on a [TextGraphics] which is backed by a [Terminal] instance to draw the image on your screen.
-You can also copy images to other [TextImage] objects using the `drawOnto` method.

-## Screens

-[Screen]s are a bitmap-like in-memory representations of your [Terminal].
-They are double buffered which means that you write to a back-textBuffer and when you `refresh` your [Screen] only the changes will be written to the backing [Terminal] instance.
-Multiple [Screen]s can be attached to the same [Terminal] object which means that you can have multiple screens in your app and you can switch between them simultaneously by using the `display` method.

 ## Road map

 If you want to see a new feature feel free to [create a new Issue](https://github.com/Hexworks/zircon/issues/new).